OfficeDev/office-js-docs-pr/docs/develop/configure-your-add-in-to-use-a-shared-runtime.md

 ## Configure the manifest

 Follow these steps for a new or existing project to configure it to use a shared runtime.
-These steps assume you have generated your project using the [Yeoman generator for Office Add-ins](https://github.com/OfficeDev/generator-office).
+These steps assume you have generated your project using the [Yeoman generator or Office Add-ins](yeoman-generator-overview.md).

 1. Start Visual Studio Code and open the Excel or PowerPoint add-in project you generated.
 1. Open the **manifest.xml** file.